kingspp/Webapps/webapp-spark/README.md

 # webapp-spark
-The repo consists of webapps in different languages and frameworks
+The repo consists of a webapp in spark [JAVA]

 ####Common Goals: